Subharmonic Kernels and Energy Minimizing Measures, with Applications to the Flat Torus: Potentials for Subharmonic Kernels

 We start with a basic property for all potentials, which is a simple consequence of Fatou's lemma.

 \begin{lemma} If $\mu \in \mathcal{M}^+(\Omega)$, then $U_K^\mu$ is lower semi-continuous. \end{lemma}

 We now shift focus to the following class of kernels, which allow our approximations.

 \begin{definition} A kernel $K:\Omega \times \Omega \to [0,\infty]$ is \emph{regular} if for any $\mu \in \M^+(\Omega)$ with $U_K^\mu$ continuous and finite on $\supp \mu$, $U_K^\mu$ is continuous and finite on $\Omega$. \end{definition} Aside from the upcoming argument, regularity is important for certain convergence results \cite[Ch.6\S2]{Landkof}.
-As we are most interested in Riesz kernels, we must show that they are in this class.
+We are most interested in Riesz kernels, which are known to be in this class.
+We provide a proof.

 \begin{proposition} The Riesz kernels $K_s$ are regular. \end{proposition}

 \begin{proof} Consider $x_0 \in \Omega$.
 If $x_0 \notin \supp{\mu}$, then there exists $B(x_0,r) \subseteq \Omega \setminus \supp \mu$.
 Since $K_s$ is bounded on $B(x_0,r) \times \supp \mu$, we can use the argument in the proof of Theorem \ref{thm.ufsubharm} to show that $U_K^\mu$ is continuous and finite at $x_0$.